-Compressed formats enable you to get more music onto your iPod, but at extremes of compression you lose quality.
-For this reason we won't drop below 256 Kbps - the loss of quality isn't worth it.
+Compressed formats enable you to get more music onto your iPod, but at extremes of compression you can lose quality.
+For this reason we don't drop below 256 Kbps - the loss of quality isn't worth it.
 Compressed formats are AAC and MP3.

 Lossless formats use advanced maths to remove surplus data.
 You get smaller data files without losing any sound quality - the best of both worlds.
 We support Apple Lossless.